lut-re-group18/lut-requirements-engineering/docs/use-cases/ucs-template.md

 # Use Case Specifications template

+> Template customised for the project from the course material template.

+Just copy this doc and rename it to `ucs-<use-case-name>.md` and fill in the details.

 ## Use Case Identification and History

 | **Use Case ID**         | PROJ.UC.1.1.1 (Assign a unique name to each use case)                |